GetShortstack/docs/docs/full.md

   return {"resource_id": resource_id}  # {"resource_id": 1}
 ```

-Hint: The type hint of `int` used will typecast the parameter or throw a http 422 error with a message on what was invalid.
+> **Hint**: The type hint of `int` used will typecast the parameter or throw a http 422 error with a message on what was invalid.

 #### Query Arguments